 The dough is easy to work with but if you find it sticky, flour your hands and try to give the log shape.
 If you are using cups, please remember that I use dip and sweep method (you can read how to measure flour by clicking the link) when I convert cups to grams.
 If you use less flour the dough will be sticky.

-Next, I remove the baking sheet from the oven, keeping the oven on, let it cool for almost 10 minutes and cut each log at an angle into 0.6 inch (1.5 cm) slices.
+Then I remove the baking sheet from the oven, keeping the oven on, I let it cool for almost 10 minutes and cut each log at an angle into 0.6 inch (1.5 cm) slices.
 I cut the slices very gently as they are soft at this moment.

 When they are out of the oven, they won’t be too crunchy but they’ll become crunchier as they cool.

 Once these cookies are totally cooled, you can keep them in an airtight container at room temperature for almost up to 2 weeks.

 Yes, you can.
 If you like you can make the dough and freeze it, thaw overnight in the fridge and bake, or freeze the baked cookies.
 You can freeze the cookies for up to 3 months.

 Sometimes I add pistachios.
 You can add almonds too.
 You can find the quantities in the notes section of the recipe card.